Skip to main content

 Core legal obligations of States to protect LGBTI people

 Protecting LGBTI people from violence and discrimination does not require a new set of human rights laws or standards.
-States are legally required to safeguard the human rights of LGBTI people.
-This is well established in international human rights law.
-It is based on the Universal Declaration of Human Rights and other international human rights treaties.
+States are already legally required to safeguard the human rights of LGBTI people under international human rights law, in line with the Universal Declaration of Human Rights and other international human rights treaties.

-The core legal obligations of States with respect to protecting the human rights of LGBT people include obligations to:
+The core legal obligations of States with respect to protecting the human rights of LGBTI people include obligations to:

-• Prevent torture and cruel, inhuman and degrading treatment
+• Prevent the torture and ill treatment of LGBTI people

-• Repeal laws criminalizing same sex relations and transgender people
+• Repeal laws criminalizing consensual same sex relations and transgender people

 • Safeguard freedoms of expression, association and peaceful assembly for LGBTI people